kieran-mackle/ccxt-download/README.md

 ```

 ## Notes and future work
-- Current implementation is most suited for minutely aggregated data.
-If
-longer aggregation windows were used, the 1-day file partitioning will
-need to be revised.
-An option is to partition dynamically, for example
-daily for 1 minutely data, weekly for 30 minutely, and so on.
 - Support for private downloads to assist in accounting, account tracking
 and analysis, etc.
-- Centralise data store across machine.
-- Handling of incomplete day data.
+- Handling of incomplete-day data.
 If data is downloaded for the present day, it will
 not contain 24 hours worth, depsite being timestamped for the day.
 This means that in
 repeat downloads on later days, this day will never be completed.
 Indicating an
 incomplete day in the name could be used to manage this.
-- Cannot download 1s data too far back.
+- Cannot download `1s` data too far back.
 If it is attempted, no data will be returned,
 and the download function will return without warning.
 A notice could be given if this
 might have happened.